Stand still. The trees ahead and bushes beside youFrom “Lost” by David Wagoner, in Traveling Light: Collected and New Poems.

 “And if you don’t make the break now, when will you do so?
 Change is difficult, but it can be made, and has been by millions before you — millions who have found a way to live the kind of life they want to live, and work the kind of way they want to work.”

-Maybe in Another Life is one of Taylor Jenkins Reid’s lesser-known novels, unlike The Seven Husbands of Evelyn Hugo or Daisy Jones & the Six.
+Maybe in Another Life is one of Taylor Jenkins Reid’s lesser-known novels, unlike her bestselling sensations The Seven Husbands of Evelyn Hugo and Daisy Jones & the Six.
 But it’s perhaps her best book to read when you’re feeling lost in life, just like the twenty-nine-year-old protagonist, Hannah Martin.

 After a failed relationship and with no job or house to anchor her, she moves back to Los Angeles, where she once again finds herself at a crossroads.
 After bumping into an old flame, we see in alternating chapters two possible scenarios unfold—with very different results.